John Carberry: Bishop of Lafayette in Indiana

 Upon the death of Bishop John Bennett, Carberry automatically succeeded him as the second bishop of Lafayette on November 20, 1957.
 He convened the first diocesan synod and established the Diocesan Council of Men and the Society for Priestly Vocations during his tenure.
-Carberry attended all four sessions of the Second Vatican Council between 1962 and 1965.
+Carberry attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 During its third session, he addressed the Council on Dignitatis humanae, the declaration on religious liberty.

 Bishop of Columbus

-Carberry was appointed the seventh bishop of the Diocese of Columbus by Pope Paul VI on January 16, 1965.
+Carberry was appointed the seventh bishop of Columbus by Pope Paul VI on January 16, 1965.
 He was installed at St. Joseph's Cathedral in Columbus, Ohio, on March 25, 1965.
-During his tenure in Columbus, he implemented the reforms of the Second Vatican Council and supported the Civil Rights Movement and ecumenical movement.
+During his tenure in Columbus, he implemented the reforms of the Second Vatican Council and supported the American Civil Rights Movement and ecumenical movement.
 He established the Clergy Advisory Council, and oversaw the renovation of St. Joseph's Cathedral after issuing regulations for liturgical changes.
 Carberry also bought a new building to centralize the offices of the diocesan chancery.
 In 1966, he was named by Cardinal Francis Spellman as vicar delegate of the Military Ordinariate for Ohio, West Virginia, Kentucky, Tennessee, Mississippi, and Alabama.

 As a member of the National Conference of Catholic Bishops, Carberry served as chair of the Committee on Ecumenical and Interreligious Affairs from 1965 to 1969.
 He helped found the Inter-Church Board for Metropolitan Affairs, the first organization in the United States uniting Protestants and Catholics for ecumenism and social action.
-In January 1968, he became the first Catholic bishop to receive the Ohio Council of Churches' annual "Pastor of Pastors" award. in January 1968, Carberry received a letter from the American Jewish Congress protesting anti-Semitic language and imagery in a passion play staged each year by a parish in Union City, New Jersey.
-Carberry passed these concerns to Archbishop Thomas Boland, who directed the parish to make the necessary changes.
+In 1968, he became the first Catholic bishop to receive the Ohio Council of Churches' annual "Pastor of Pastors" award.
+That same year, Carberry received a letter from the American Jewish Congress protesting what they claimed was "anti-Semitic language and imagery" in a Catholic passion play staged each year by a parish in Union City, New Jersey.
+Carberry passed the complaints to Archbishop Thomas Boland, who then directed the parish to make changes in line with the American Jewish Congress' demands.